bredamatt/cardano-notes/revealjs/Cryptography.md

 ## Does this project use any exotic primitives?
 If so, which ones?

+* Sealed Glass Proofs are proposed in the Cardano Computation Layer, which are a form of zero knowledge proof on a secure enclave.[^1]
 * The verifyVrf function from uses ECVRF-ED25519-SHA512-Elligator2* I havent found anything on exotic primitives (additive homomorphic in voting? - yes)

 * [Exotic primitives used in governance](#Cryptographic-aspects-of-governance)